srihari93/pesarattu/README.md

 //
 module.exports = {

-  // Multiple "inspectable" instances can be defined here
+  // Multiple "inspectable" instances can be defined here.
+  // The instance names are keys in the instances object.
   instances: {
     // The instance name is needed to start debugging Ex: `:PesarattuDebugworker`
     worker: {